Home » Europe » Schengen Area – Everything You Need to Know

 Greece Schengen Country

 One of the most famous destinations and the cradle of Western civilization, Greece is considered the birthplace of democracy, western literature, historiography, the Olympic Games, and more.
 The country has a unique cultural heritage.
-It signed the agreement on November 6, 1992, and started its implementation on January 1, 2000.
+It signed the agreement on November 6, 1992, and began implementing it on January 1, 2000.

 6. Hungary